neverRare/butter/doc/language/miscellaneous.md

 ## Raw identifier

-This allows you to use keywords and spaces in your variable.
+This allows you to use keywords as variables or add spaces and symbols normally disallowed in variables.
 It is processed like a regular string literal.

 ```butter
 i"loop" = 10;